 - All schools should have a range of responses and procedures for managing drug incidents.

 - All schools should have a drug policy which sets out the school’s role in relation to all drug matters – both the content and organisation of drug education, and the management of drugs within school boundaries.

-Support for those working in and with schools, to address issues relating to drugs is available as part of PSHEE support.
+Support for those working in and with schools, to address issues relating to drugs is available as part of PSHE support.

-As well as a focus on effective drug education, within PSHEE, Wiltshire Healthy Schools helps schools implement a whole school approach to addressing the drug related needs of children and young people, as recommended by NICE.
+As well as a focus on effective drug education, within PSHE, Wiltshire Healthy Schools helps schools implement a whole school approach to addressing the drug related needs of children and young people.

 Over the last 10 years there have been significant falls both locally and nationally in the numbers of young people using drugs, as well as improvements in the number of schools implementing drug policies.